The Bride Came C.O.D.: Plot

-A publicity-hungry broadcaster promotes the elopement between Joan Winfield, the daughter of Texas oil tycoon Lucius K. Winfield, and famous band leader Alan Brice.
-Steve Collins, who runs a small air charter service, is engaged to fly them from Los Angeles to Las Vegas.
-Steve's company is heavily in debt; if he doesn't come up with $1,112.77 ($24,900 in 2025) by midnight, the finance company will seize his airplane.
+A publicity-hungry broadcaster promotes the elopement between Joan Winfield, the daughter of Texas oil tycoon Lucius K. Winfield, and popular womanizing band leader Alan Brice after a whirlwind courtship of only four days.
+Steve Collins, who runs a small air charter service, is engaged to fly them from Los Angeles to Las Vegas, Nevada.
+Steve's owes the finance company $1,112.77 ($24,900 in 2025) by midnight, or will lose his airplane.
 Upon hearing on the radio of the upcoming elopement, Winfield calls his daughter at the airport to attempt to prevent it, accusing Alan of being a fortune-hunter.
-Steve calls the tycoon back, offering to prevent the elopement and deliver his daughter to him, unmarried, in Amarillo, Texas—for a price.
-They agree on a freight price of $10 a pound for whatever she weighs, C.O.D. (cash on delivery).
-At Joan's estimated 115 pounds, Steve will make enough to settle his debt.
-When the creditor returns to demand the key to his plane, Steve knocks him out cold.
-Tricking Alan out of the airplane by telling him that he has an urgent phone call from New York, Steve takes off with Joan.
-The press reports the bride as kidnapped, and the story makes headlines and news reports nationwide.
+Steve rings Winfield back, offering to scuttle the elopement and deliver his daughter to him, unmarried, in Amarillo, Texas.
+They agree on a freight charge of $10 a pound C.O.D for whatever she weighs, enough at Joan's estimated 115 pounds for Steve to pay off.
+Both Alan and the broadcaster are tricked out of the airplane, and Steve takes off.
+The press reports the bride as kidnapped, and the story blares across nationwide headlines.

-Joan asks Steve how much he is asking for ransom, offering to pay more.
-He tells her he is charging $1100—more or less—and she offers to pay him $5,000 to return her.
-Steve insists he cannot go back on the bargain with her father.
-When an irate Joan tries to jump out of the aircraft, Steve sees that her unfastened parachute is on backwards and swerves the plane to knock her off balance so she cannot jump.
-He crash lands near the ghost town of Bonanza, 60 miles from the nearest town.
+Joan asks Steve how much he is asking for ransom, offering to top it.
+Steve rebuffs her $5,000, insisting he cannot go back on the bargain with her father.
+When an irate Joan tries to jump out of the aircraft, Steve sees that her parachute is both on backwards and unfastened.
+He swerves the plane wildly to keep her from jumping, then crash lands near the ghost town of Bonanza, 60 miles from civilization.

-The assistant DA instructs Sheriff McGee to find the kidnapper and arrest him for stealing the plane from the finance company (kidnapping is out of their jurisdiction).
-Meanwhile, at the crash site, Joan and Steve spend the night camping out, with Steve producing a picnic basket full of fattening food and encouraging Joan to eat.
+The Los Angeles DA instructs Sheriff McGee to find the kidnapper and arrest him for stealing the plane from the finance company.
+Meanwhile Joan and Steve camp out uneasily overnight.